In a world that values fast, she is perpetually slow. In a world that demands first, she gives new meaning to the word last.

 Zoe has been featured on numerous TV and radio programs including Saturday Night Live, "The Today Show", the Lifetime Network, CNN, ESPN, and many others.
 She also holds the distinction of being featured in a Milk Mustache Ad and is chronicled in Wikipedia.

 Her volunteer work has been recognized by several organizations including the National MS Society, Chase Manhattan Bank, The Achilles Track Club and the Sara Lee Corp.
 In addition, L'eggs Pantyhose honored Zoe as a "Woman Who Shapes The World" and donated $50,000 to the Multiple Sclerosis Society on her behalf.

-Zoe's marathons have become a metaphor for self-acceptance and being a "participant" not an "observer" in your own life.
+Zoe's marathons have become a metaphor for self-acceptance and personal achievement.
 Her transformational journey of the spirit has captured the imagination of hundreds of thousands of people all over the world, superseding the boundaries of race, class and economics.

 In speeches across the country and abroad she shares the true stories and lessons that she has learned in the course of her marathon adventures.
 Chief among them is the importance of faith, intention and commitment coupled with the dynamic power of humor, friendship and self-acceptance.

 Perhaps the greatest lesson of all that Zoe shares applies to both every day life as well as the marathon course.

 Words To Live By ...